 8. Footer: The footer of a website is just as important as the header, as it is the last chance for you to grab a customer’s attention and encourage them to complete an action.
 Also, a visitor who scrolls to the bottom of your site is clearly looking for more information.
 A footer is basically a reminder of what else they should check out.
 Some of the most common components to put in a website footer includes navigation links, social media icons, and contact information.

-Is your homepage meeting this criteria?
+Is your homepage meeting these criteria?
 If not, then it’s time to invest and redesign!
 Contact fatrabbit CREATIVE to learn more about how we can improve your website and help your business thrive.